How to spend the best 2 days in Prague

 We adore visiting Europe at this time of year and have enjoyed the Christmas markets in Hamburg, the magic of the Christmas markets in Colmar and even a Cotswolds Christmas but Prague Christmas markets are something special and should be on everyone’s travel bucket list.
 It really is an amazing experience to visit Prague when it is all lit up for the holidays.
 One thing is for sure, although temperatures may fluctuate, Prague’s magic remains consistent all year round.

-If you would love to see Prague and the Czech Republic during Autumn be sure to join us on the trip we are hosting to the hidden gems of Europe, Bohemia and Moravia.
+If you would love to see more of Prague and the Czech Republic on small group tours Europe be sure to join us on the trip we are hosting to the hidden gems of Europe, Bohemia and Moravia.

 2 days in Prague